OvermindDL1/overminddl1.github.io/README.md

-# OvermindDL1 Github Pages Site Generated
+# OvermindDL1 Github Pages Site Generator

 Currently using [Nikola](https://getnikola.com/) as the generator, thus it will be required to update this.